rollkit/docs/tutorials/gm-world-tia-gas.md

 rly address mocha     a # => celestia1jqevcsld0dqpjp3csfg7alkv3lehvn8u04ymsu
 ```

-Note: These accounts should always be the same because of the hardcoded mnemonics that we've loaded in `rly keys restore`.
+Note: These accounts should always be the same because of the hardcoded mnemonics that we've loaded in the `rly keys restore` step.

 Fund the relayer on our rollup: